30 Absolute Best Books To Read After A Breakup

 We can’t manipulate people into swallowing our boundaries by sugarcoating them.
 Boundaries are a “litmus test” for the quality of our relationships.
 Those people in our lives who can respect our boundaries will love our wills, our opinions, our separateness.
 Those who can’t respect our boundaries are telling us that they don’t love our nos.
 They only love our yeses, our compliance.
 I only like it when you do what I want.

-At its very core, Stillness Is the Key teaches you how to live a fulfilling, peaceful, and meaningful life no matter how good/bad you have it, and then, when it’s time, reveals to you how to die well.
+Ryan Holiday Based on Stoicism — an ancient philosophy on leading a good life that recently made a comeback — Stillness Is the Key essentially shows you how to live a fulfilling, peaceful, and meaningful life no matter how good/bad you have it.
+And then, when it’s time, it reveals to you how to die well.

 Notable Quote: